mutwo-org/mutwo-org.github.io/documentation/parameters.rst

 This missing content is described as **parameters** in *mutwo*.
 **Parameters** are object which are mapped to events.
-When we think of a tone, we could interpret this as a :class:`~mutwo.core_events.SimpleEvent` which - besides its information about its duration - also hosts data about...
+When we think of a tone, we could interpret this as a :class:`~mutwo.core_events.Chronon` which - besides its information about its duration - also hosts data about...

 * ...its pitch
 * ...its dynamic